-QASs can be built in several way, covering features like robustness or naturalness and ensuring a more o less sophisticated interactivity.
-Nevertheless, all these systems are implemented to fulfill some specific tasks, which decline the QA problem (cf. Definition \ref{def:IR_QA_def}) in multiple variations.
-It emerges from literature the following \textit{task-based} taxonomy of QASs.
+QASs can be built in several \updated{ways}, covering features like robustness or naturalness and ensuring more o less sophisticated interactivity.
+Nevertheless, all these systems are implemented to fulfil some specific tasks, which decline the QA problem (cf. Definition \ref{def:IR_QA_def}) in multiple variations.
+It emerges from the literature the following \textit{task-based} taxonomy of QASs.